fabienschlegel/d2c-v2/posts/automate-prettier-in-precommit-hook.md

 ---
 title: 'Automate Prettier in a pre-commit hook'
-pageTitle: 'Automate Prettier in a Pre-Commit Hook: Streamline Your Code Formatting Process'
+pageTitle: 'How to automate Prettier in a precommit git hook'
 date: '2021-06-04'
 author:
   name: 'Fabien Schlegel'